Projects > Buxton Flowerpot Trail 2020

-Send in pictures of your flowerpot creations for our photo album for those not able to leave the house at this time.
-See some of this year's creations below.
-You might even feature on next year's promotional materials!
+Lots sent in pictures of their flowerpot creations for our photo album for those who were not able to leave the house during lockdown.
+You can see some of this year's creations below or see them all on our Facebook page here.

 We are able to run the Buxton Flowerpot Trail project this year thanks to generous donations from the High Peak Borough Council’s Councillor’s Initiative Fund, Derbyshire County Council's Community Fund and Tarmac with particular thanks to local councillors, Linda Grooby, Jean Todd and Matt Stone, for their help and support.

-Anyone wanting to get involved with the project, helping to promote, please get in touch – email firstname.lastname@example.org.
+Anyone wanting to get involved with the project next year, helping to promote, please get in touch – email email@example.com.

-Have you made a flowerpot person?
-Send us a picture or post it on social media using the hashtag #BuxtonFlowerpotTrail.
+Have you made a flowerpot person or enjoyed the trail?
+Let us know, send us a message or post it on social media using the hashtag #BuxtonFlowerpotTrail.